lpaulette/cse15l-lab-reports/lab-report2-week3.md

     }
 ```
-Briefly describe why the fix addresses the issue.
+# Why the fix addresses the issue.